Wieferich prime: Connection with the abc conjecture and non-Wieferich primes

 A non-Wieferich prime is a prime p satisfying 2^{p − 1} ≢ 1 (mod p^{2}).
 J. H. Silverman showed in 1988 that if the abc conjecture holds, then there exist infinitely many non-Wieferich primes.
 More precisely he showed that the abc conjecture implies the existence of a constant only depending on α such that the number of non-Wieferich primes to base α with p less than or equal to a variable X is greater than log(X) as X goes to infinity.
 Numerical evidence suggests that very few of the prime numbers in a given interval are Wieferich primes.
-The set of Wieferich primes and the set of non-Wieferich primes, sometimes denoted by W2 and W2c respectively, are complementary sets, so if one of them is shown to be finite, the other one would necessarily have to be infinite, because both are proper subsets of the set of prime numbers.
+The set of Wieferich primes and the set of non-Wieferich primes, sometimes denoted by W2 and W2c respectively, are complementary sets, so if one of them is shown to be finite, the other one would necessarily have to be infinite.
 It was later shown that the existence of infinitely many non-Wieferich primes already follows from a weaker version of the abc conjecture, called the ABC-(k, ε) conjecture.
 Additionally, the existence of infinitely many non-Wieferich primes would also follow if there exist infinitely many square-free Mersenne numbers as well as if there exists a real number ξ such that the set {n ∈ N : λ(2n − 1) < 2 − ξ} is of density one, where the index of composition λ(n) of an integer n is defined as $\tfrac{\log n}{\log \gamma (n)}$ and $\gamma (n) = \prod_{p \mid n} p$, meaning $\gamma (n)$ gives the product of all prime factors of n.